Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

-It’s possible you have spider mites.
-Especially if you recently brought home a new plant or brought them in from outside.
+You may have spider mites, especially if you recently brought home a new plant or brought them in from outside.

 These tiny bugs can cause a lot of damage to indoor plants if left untreated.